argosatcore/Deb_Dots/README.md

 ## Bootstrap

-The following steps assume that you are on a running Debian Sid system.
+The following steps assume that you are on a running Debian Stable or Debian Sid system.
 If you are running any Linux distribution other than Debian (this also includes Debian-based distributions), **make sure to double-check that the packages listed in the boostrapping script are alvailable in your distribution's repositories, otherwise, the script _will_ fail**.

 1. In order to bootstrap these dot files, install and use `wget` to download the bootstrapping script called `waystrap.sh`, which is located inside the `Debstrap` directory in this repository.

-### For the unstable version:
+For the unstable version:

         sudo apt install wget
         wget https://raw.githubusercontent.com/argosatcore/Deb_Dots/main/Debstrap/waystrap.sh

-### For the stable version:
+For the stable version:

         sudo apt install wget
         wget https://raw.githubusercontent.com/argosatcore/Deb_Dots/main/Debstrap/waystrap_stable.sh

 2. Run the script.
 Using super user privileges is **highly discouraged**, as the parts of the script after the installation of packages will fail.

- ### Unstable:
+Unstable:

         ./waystrap.sh

- ### Stable:
+Stable:
      ./waystrap_stable.sh

 3. Profit: